Balance Correlations, Agentic Zeros, and Networks: The Structure of 192 Years of War and Peace: Discussion and conclusion

 We further demonstrate the power of this approach by exploring the balance correlations of all the possible predictions identified by the triad signatures over almost two centuries of conflict and alliances among extant nations in the world.
 We find systematic underlying patterns that deserve attention.
 First, we find strong evidence overall for balance theory on positive ties.
 In cases where the conditional 2-path relations contain either two positive ties or two negative ties, the probability of a direct positive tie is significant for most of the years, as would be expected according to balance theory.

 Second, we find that the predictions around unbalanced states are not confirmed for the most part and occasionally even counter to Heider's original contention.
 For example, the theoretically unbalanced \textit{<n.pp>} correlation hovers around zero for most of the two centuries of data.
-And a clear example of a result that disconfirms an unbalanced prediction is given in Figure \ref{fig:PN}, where the theoretically unbalanced \textit{<p.pn>} signature is consistently positive in the post WWII era.
+And a clear example of a result that dis-confirms an unbalanced prediction is given in Fig~\ref{fig:PN}, where the theoretically unbalanced \textit{<p.pn>} signature is consistently positive in the post WWII era.
+This is consistent with an alternative to balance seeking behavior, namely a tertius gaudens strategy as described in \cite{Burt1992}.
+However, the results also show that the balanced \textit{<n.pn>} signature is stronger.
+This emphasizes that both strategies may be at play at the same time in the same network, revealing the complexity of studying international relations.

-Thirdly, in a related general finding, it appears that the z-ties (neutral ties) play a larger role in establishing balance, or at least avoiding unbalanced states, than negative hostile ties over substantial time periods.
-For example, in the case of where the Ego\,\text{--}\,Alter dyad is embedded in many \textit{<pp>} 2-path relations (see Figure \ref{fig:PP}), there is do discernable evidence that Ego differentially avoids negative ties (\textit{<n.pp>}), but there is substantial and significant suppression or avoidance of neutral ties (\textit{<z.pp>}).
+Thirdly, in a related general finding, it appears that the \textit{z}-ties (neutral ties) play a larger role in establishing balance, or at least avoiding unbalanced states, than negative hostile ties over substantial time periods.
+For example, in the case of where the Ego\,\text{--}\,Alter dyad is embedded in many \textit{<pp>} 2-path relations (see Fig~\ref{fig:PP}), there is no discernible evidence that Ego avoids negative ties (\textit{<n.pp>}), but there is substantial and significant suppression or avoidance of neutral ties (\textit{<z.pp>}).

+This study of embedded triadic balance behaviour over time suggests that although the strive for balance may be a component of individual countries' motivation, it does not necessarily suggests social equilibrium or social resilience of the system.
+In fact, we find over time that balance can become more and less prevalent in whole networks and that these levels of prevalence can be stable over longer time spans.
+This is consistent with Heider's \cite{Heider1958} observation that the tension produced by unbalance may be attractive.
+In the setting of international relations such imbalance may hold promise for opportunities to achieve nodal benefits.
+The presented method indicates the prevalence of different types of balance, imbalance and undetermined behaviors.

-In sum, it is our contention that balance correlations provide a simple, intuitive way to assess the extent to which specific balance predictions might be true on the average across an entire network.
+In sum, it is our contention that balance correlations provide a simple, intuitive way to assess the extent to which specific assumption on balance behaviors might be true on the average across an entire network.
 Furthermore, by incorporating agentic zeroes into the exploration of balance conditions, we may uncover new properties of social order that have been prevalent, even dominant, but hidden from the researcher's purvue or agenda.
 We hope this new approach opens up avenues of exploration that have been heretofore ignored.